-Being fairly new to blogging at the time, I had to quickly learn how to manage the blog and most importantly, keep the money coming!
+Being fairly new to blogging at the time, I had to quickly learn how to setup a blog, manage the blog and most importantly, keep the money coming!

 Fortunately, the person I took the blog over from was very helpful and supportive and over 4 weeks I learnt how to start and run a blog from scratch.

 On the downside, the blog stopped making money after a few months, which is a story in itself, but I learnt two key things: